Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Discussion

 \subsection{Gas compression and environmental processing}

-Similarly to the targeted LIRGs of this work, star forming galaxies have been occasionally found in the cores of nearby clusters in previous studies. \citet{Miller_Owen2001} found an excess of star forming galaxies with enhanced radio emission, possibly not due to active nuclei, in the cores of nearby Abell clusters. \citet{Bressan2002} proposed that this excess could be associated with a population of starburst galaxies. \citet{Miller_Owen2001} proposed instead that the excess is due to compression of the galactic magnetic field by thermal pressure of the intra-cluster medium, while \citet{Gavazzi_Jaffe1986} suggested that the excess is due to the ram pressure, which ultimately strengthens the magnetic field of the galaxy, as it moves through the intra-cluster medium.
-Overall, the compression of gas is invoked in these studies to explain the excess of star forming galaxies in the cores of nearby clusters. {Consistently with these studies, simulations by \citet{Bekki2014} found that the ram pressure can compress the ISM gas and ultimately enhance the star formation of cluster and group galaxies.} {In the following we investigate the possibility that gas compression is responsible also for the strong star formation activity in some of the targeted LIRGs.}
+Similar to the targeted LIRGs of this work, star-forming galaxies have been occasionally found in the cores of nearby clusters in previous studies. \citet{Miller_Owen2001} found an excess of star-forming galaxies with enhanced radio emission, possibly not due to active nuclei, in the cores of nearby Abell clusters. \citet{Bressan2002} proposed that this excess could be associated with a population of starburst galaxies. \citet{Miller_Owen2001} proposed instead that the excess is due to compression of the galactic magnetic field by thermal pressure of the intra-cluster medium, while \citet{Gavazzi_Jaffe1986} suggested that the excess is due to the ram pressure, which ultimately strengthens the magnetic field of the galaxy, as it moves through the intra-cluster medium.
+Overall, the compression of gas is invoked in these studies to explain the excess of star-forming galaxies in the cores of nearby clusters. {Consistent with these studies, simulations by \citet{Bekki2014} found that the ram pressure can compress the interstellar medium gas and ultimately enhance the star formation of cluster and group galaxies.} {In the following we investigate the possibility that gas compression is also responsible for the strong star formation activity in some of the targeted LIRGs.}

-A2219-1 is close to the shock front of A2219 which {might have favored the gas compression and an enhancement of star formation in the galaxy.
-The galaxy has indeed a high} ${\rm SFR}=21.2~M_\odot$/yr, corresponding to ${\rm SFR}\simeq 18\,{\rm SFR}_{\rm MS}$, {which is strengthened by} its UV excess (Fig.~\ref{fig:SED}). {Similarly, for A2744 at $z=0.308$, which is part of the HLS project, \citet{Rawle2014} found that cluster sources with elevated SFR could be associated with a large-scale shock front, suggesting gas compression as the cause.}
+A2219-1 is close to the shock front of A2219, which {might have favored the gas compression and an enhancement of star formation in the galaxy.
+The galaxy has a high} ${\rm SFR}=21.2~M_\odot$/yr, corresponding to ${\rm SFR}\simeq 18\,{\rm SFR}_{\rm MS}$, {which is strengthened by} its UV excess (Fig.~\ref{fig:SED}). {Similarly, for A2744 at $z=0.308$, which is part of the HLS project, \citet{Rawle2014} found that cluster sources with elevated SFR could be associated with a large-scale shock front, suggesting gas compression as the cause.}